borismus/smus.com/content/books_all.md

 > It proves quite easy to withdraw the weakened libido from the Other and to use it to cathect new objects.
 There is no need for drawn-out, pain-filled “dream work.”

+My assessment from the first read is "great ideas poorly assembled".
+Maybe it flows better in the original German?

 This is How You Lose the Time War
 ===